rhashimoto/wa-sqlite/src/examples/README.md

 [Access Handle](https://github.com/WICG/file-system-access/blob/main/AccessHandle.md).

 ### AccessHandlePoolVFS
-This VFS is synchronous and so is faster than OriginPrivateVFS across the board, but does not have general multiple connection support.
+This VFS is synchronous and so is faster than OriginPrivateVFS across the board.

 ### FLOOR
 This is a hybrid OPFS/IndexedDB VFS that uses write-ahead-logging (but not the SQLite WAL implementation).